|NAUTICAL OIL LAMPS||ANTIQUE & VINTAGE OIL LAMPS||REPRODUCTION OIL LAMPS||ELECTRIC TYPE OIL LAMPS|

 |PLEASE CLICK||PLEASE CLICK||PLEASE CLICK||PLEASE CLICK|

 the E.Mail address.

-Welcome to our Site!
+Welcome to our Oil Lamp Site!

-Very Secure Site Powered by SecPay.
+This Secure Oil Lamp Site is Powered by SecPay.

 Oil lamps have been around since prehistoric times and were one of the earliest inventions of man.
 Some archaeologists maintain that oil lamps have been around some seventy two thousand years.

 These early lamps were made of stone and used animal fat as fuel.
 They were used for religious purposes and to light up the caves that prehistoric man lived in in those times.

 It is known that around four thousand years before Christ that the Egyptians used oil lamps extensively, and had done so for centuries to illuminate their homes, and to light up statues of their gods.
 The Ancient Greeks also extensively use oil lamps to light up statues of their gods, and in Athens they had a very large oil lamp called Callimachus, which only needed filling up once a year.